-If you need a bit of extra support while at the University, don’t worry.
-Cambridge has an extensive welfare system in place, and the lowest drop-out rate in the UK as a result.
+The wellbeing of our students is extremely important to us.
+Should you need a bit of extra support while at the University, we have an extensive welfare system in place, and consistently one of the lowest drop-out rates in the UK as a result.

 Students supporting students

 Throughout the University and Colleges, there’s an extensive student-run welfare network.
-Cambridge University Students’ Union (CUSU) provides an independent, professional and confidential Student Advice Service, offering information, support and impartial advice by phone, by email or in person at the CUSU Office.
+The University Students’ Union (CUSU) provides an independent, professional and confidential Advice Service, offering information, support and impartial advice by phone, by email or in person at the CUSU Office.

 CUSU also runs campaigns and initiatives about issues surrounding mental health, sexual health and disabilities.
 As every student is a member of the Students’ Union, CUSU seeks to represent them all effectively.

 In addition, every College students’ union has its own welfare officer or team, and many Colleges assign ‘College parents’ (students in other years) to new students to help them settle in and find their feet.